msabramo/colorama/README.txt

 equivalent Win32 calls.

-Calling ''init()'' has no effect on other platforms (unless you use 'autoreset', see below) The intention is that all applications should call init() unconditionally, then their colored text output simply works on all platforms.
+Calling ''init()'' has no effect on other platforms (unless you use 'autoreset', see below) The intention is that applications should call init() unconditionally to make subsequent ANSI output just work on all platforms.

 Colored Output
 --------------